codeclimate/codeclimate-rubocop/config/contents/layout/leading_empty_lines.md

-This cop checks for unnecessary leading blank lines at the beginning of a file.
+Checks for unnecessary leading blank lines at the beginning of a file.

 ### Example: